z3z1ma/tap-mongodb/README.md

 `tap-mongodb` is a Singer tap for MongoDB.

 This tap differentiates itself from existing taps in a few ways.
 First, rather than expose a very specific set of configuration options for the underlying pymongo driver, we expose all possible arguments by accepting an object underneath the `mongo` key which pass all kwargs straight through to the driver.
 There are over 40 configurable kwargs available as seen [here](https://pymongo.readthedocs.io/en/stable/api/pymongo/mongo_client.html#module-pymongo.mongo_client).
 This gives it more flexibility in contrast to a constrained interface.
-Secondly, this tap has three replication modes configurable via `strategy: raw | envelope | infer`.
+Secondly, this tap has three output modes configurable via `strategy: raw | envelope | infer`.

 - **Strategy 1** (`strategy: raw`) merely outputs data as-is with an `additonalProperties: true` schema.
 This is ideal for loading to unstructured sources such as blob storage where it may be preferable to keep documents exactly as they are.